 Our Annual Report on Form 10-K for the year ended December 31, 2017 includes a listing of risk factors to be considered by investors in our securities.
-With the exception of one risk factor, which has been updated and is reflected below, there have been no material changes in our risk factors from those set forth in our Annual Report on Form 10-K for the year ended December 31, 2017.
+With the exception of one risk factor, which has been updated as reflected in our Form 10-Q for the quarterly period ended June 30, 2018, there have been no material changes in our risk factors from those set forth in our Annual Report on Form 10-K for the year ended December 31, 2017.